top of page

 Oregon State income taxes may significantly impact after-tax yield.
 What looks attractive on paper may be less compelling once Oregon state taxes are applied.

 The goal may not be the highest rate.
-Focusing on income after taxes may provide consistency, predictability, and tax efficiency which may be more important than chasing yield.
+Focusing on after-tax yield in Oregon may provide consistency, predictability, and tax efficiency, which may matter more than chasing the highest headline rate.

 Oregon does not have a separate long-term capital gains tax rate.
-This means long-term gains are taxed as ordinary income at state rates, which can be as high as 9.9%.
+This means long-term gains are taxed as ordinary income at state rates, which can be as high as 9.9% (Oregon Department of Revenue).
 Short-term capital gains are also taxed as ordinary income in Oregon, making tax efficiency an important consideration.

 How Much Fixed Income Should You Have?